 High above the iconic coastal towns that line the shores of Costa Rica, atop the country’s continental divide, sits Monteverde.
 A region synonymous with the rich biodiversity found in Costa Rica, it plays host to a cloud forest that breeds life with every raindrop and ray of sun it receives.

-Base yourself in the town of Santa Elena and stay at the fantastic Camino Verde B&B, tell our good friend Andres, the dynamic owner and manager, that Charli and Ben sent you and you’ll be well looked after.
+Base yourself in the town of Santa Elena and stay at the fantastic Camino Verde B&B, tell my good friend Andres, the dynamic owner and manager, that Charli sent you and you’ll be well looked after.

 Opt in for a canopy tour, and fly high over the tree tops, or choose to walk along the hanging bridges that are suspended within the miles of rainforest.
 Both offer an insight into the unique micro-climate of the region, as well as the chance to experience the thrill of an aerial existence.

 SCUBA DIVING || PLAYAS DEL COCO || GUANACASTE